moosetechnology/moosetechnology.github.io/moose-wiki/Developers/CreateNewMetamodel.md

 ### Set up submetamodels

 In this example, we will create a new generator that will add the interface entity that will be use to represent an interface.
-The interface is packageable and contain methods.
+The interface is packageable and contains methods.

 > Note that it is done in an example.
-The best way in this case would be to modify the previous generator.
+> The best way, in this case, would be to modify the previous generator.

 First of all, we create a new generator: